 Windows 10, Windows 8, Windows 8.1, Windows 7 (SP1), Windows Server 2016, Windows Server 2012 (64-bit), Windows Server 2012 R2 (64-bit), Windows Server 2008 R2 (64-bit)

 SSMS 17.0 is based on the Visual Studio 2015 Isolated shell, which was released before Windows Server 2016.
 Microsoft takes app compatibility very seriously and ensures that already-shipped applications continue to run on the latest Windows releases.
 Because of this, we do not anticipate that SSMS with all latest updates applied) will encounter issues when running on Windows Server 2016.
 Customers are advised to contact support, should they encounter any issues with SSMS on Windows Server 2016.
 Support will then work with customers to determine if the issue is with SSMS or Visual Studio or with Windows compatibility, and route the issue appropriately.

 Non-English localized releases of SSMS require the KB 2862966 security update package if installing on: Windows 8, Windows 7, Windows Server 2012, and Windows Server 2008 R2.

 This release of SSMS can be installed in the following languages:

 Chinese (People's Republic of China) | Chinese (Taiwan) | English (United States) | French

 German | Italian | Japanese | Korean | Portuguese (Brazil) | Russian | Spanish

-For the full list of features, see
+For the full list of changes, see

 SQL Server Management Studio - Changelog (SSMS)